syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 The following properties are used to customize and configure tooltip which is available in the `ChartTooltipBehavior.`

-* `EnableAnimation`: Used to enable the animation when showing the tooltip.
+* `EnableAnimation` - Used to enable the animation when showing the tooltip.
-* `Position`: Used to position the tooltip at the data point position or the cursor position.
+* `Position` - Used to position the tooltip at the data point position or the cursor position.
-* `Style`: Used to customize the fill and stroke of the tooltip.
+* `Style` - Used to customize the fill and stroke of the tooltip.
-* `LabelStyle`: Used to customize the tooltip label.
+* `LabelStyle` - Used to customize the tooltip label.
-* `HorizontalOffset`: Used to position the tooltip at a distance from the data point or cursor position horizontally.
+* `HorizontalOffset` - Used to position the tooltip at a distance from the data point or cursor position horizontally.
-* `VerticalOffset`: Used to position the tooltip at a distance from the data point or cursor position vertically.
+* `VerticalOffset` - Used to position the tooltip at a distance from the data point or cursor position vertically.
-* `HorizontalAlignment`: Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
+* `HorizontalAlignment` - Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
-* `VerticalAlignment`: Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
+* `VerticalAlignment` - Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
-* `ShowDuration`: Used to set the amount of time that the tooltip remains visible in milliseconds.
+* `ShowDuration` - Used to set the amount of time that the tooltip remains visible in milliseconds.
-* `InitialShowDelay`: Used to delay in milliseconds to show the tooltip once the user interacts with series.
+* `InitialShowDelay` - Used to delay in milliseconds to show the tooltip once the user interacts with series.

 For customizing the tooltip, you can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.